 Yes, we will have Honey Stinger products at designated aid stations along the course of the full and half marathons.

 What sports beverage will be on the course?

 Powerade® will be available at all aid stations along all courses.

 How can I find out if a runner has finished?

 Friends and family can track your progress in the marathon throughout the course through our timing company.
-Links will be available at http://www.thelouisianamarathon.com.
-Results for all events will be published on our website during and immediately following the race.
+Links will be available at https://www.thelouisianamarathon.com.
+Results for all events will be published on our website and social media during and immediately following the race.

 How can I find out if someone has dropped out of the race or is in the Medical Area?

-Check at the Family Medical Information Tent which will be located near the Finish Line Festival, this is a secure runners only area.
-Detailed maps of the State Capitol grounds are available in the Official Spectator Guide and on the event website.
+Check at the Family Medical Information Tent which will be located near the Finish Line, this is a secure runners-only area, but can be accessed from outside the finish chute.
+Detailed maps of the State Capitol grounds are available in the Official Race Guide and on the event website.

 What are the best places to watch the race?